 The Foundation has launched a project to make an inventory of the war policies and record all the relevant details, in collaboration with the companies, in order to preserve this knowledge.
-In relation to this project a number of visits to insurance companies took place.
+In relation to this project a number of visits to insurance companies took place in 2012 and 2013.